 A P-1 letter entitles you to enroll your child in an appropriate special education program in a New York State Education Department approved non-public day school (NYSED-approved non-public school).
-This placement will be at NYCPS' expense for that school year.
+This placement will be at the DOE's expense for that school year.
 A list of NYSED-approved non-public schools will accompany the notice.